shoelace-style/shoelace/docs/components/select.md

 ### Labels

 Use the `label` attribute to give the select an accessible label.
+For labels that contain HTML, use the `label` slot instead.

 ```html preview
 <sl-select label="Select one">